Donnie Darko: The Director's Cut: Home media

 Donnie Darko: The Director's Cut was released on DVD on February 15, 2005 in both single and double-disc versions; the latter was available in a standard DVD case or in a limited edition lenticular slipcase.
 Most additional features are exclusive to the two-DVD set, such as an audio commentary with Kelly and director Kevin Smith, excerpts from the Donnie Darko storyboard, a 52-minute production diary with commentary by director of photography Steven Poster, featurettes #1 Fan: A Darkometary and They Made Me Do it Too – The Cult of Donnie Darko, and the film's theatrical trailer.

 As a promotional giveaway, a single-DVD edition of Donnie Darko: The Director's Cut was covermounted to the February 19, 2006 issue of the UK's The Sunday Times newspaper.
 The film was released on Blu-ray in February 2009, and received a 10th anniversary special edition rerelease on July 26, 2011.
+In April 2021, Arrow Films released a two-disc Ultra HD Blu-ray box set containing the director's cut alongside the original cut in 4K resolution restorations from the original negatives, supervised by Kelly and Poster.